indieweb/wordpress-indieweb/readme.txt

 = 3.0.0 =

 * The plugin now supports establishing your identity on the web with your site.
 * Extended User Profile
 * includes additional properties to be used to generate h-card
-    * includes rel-me for the silos supported by IndieAuth plus any arbitrary additional ones.
+* includes rel-me for the silos supported by IndieAuth plus any arbitrary additional ones
+* supports 'hidden' rel-me links or a rel-me widget with SVG icons
+* Admin is redesigned with a top-level menu
+* Update TGM Plugins Activate to Version 2.6.1

 = 2.2.0 =